Rascal585/Single-Player/README.md

 2. Unzip the file

-3. Open the "Single-Player" folder and double click on "Windows Open-RSC.cmd"
+3. Open the "Single-Player" folder and double click on "Start-Windows.cmd"

 4. Allow MariaDB and Java permission if prompted by Windows Firewall